-This can be done by exploiting the recently introduced theory of LRG \cite{LRG}.
-It grounds on the fact that the network Laplacian $\hat L$ --and in particular its spectrum of eigenvalues $\lambda$ and eigenvectors $\ket{\lambda}$-- encodes the whole information about all the independent network diffusion modes (see Appendix \ref{LRGAp} for further clarifications).
-As explicitly shown in \cite{InfoCore} and \cite{LRG}, these modes collected in the operator $e^{-\tau\hat L}$ determine the clusters of nodes which are informationally connected at the time scale $\tau$.
-Indeed the LRG scheme takes advantage of the fact that, by varying the diffusion time $\tau$, the operator $\hat\rho(\tau)$ works as a sort of ``scanner" of the characteristic scales of the network \cite{klemm2023}.
-Such mesoscopic scales can be detected by progressively integrating out smaller and smaller Laplacian eigenmodes, and consequently the corresponding network structures, as $\tau$ increases.
-For finite but large networks this procedure, and in particular the susceptibility $C(\tau)$, in general determines the existence of a resolution window where the different partitions of the network in clusters are relevant.
-The smallest possible network scale corresponds to the maximum eigenvalue $\lambda_{max}$: the choice of a diffusion time-scale $\tau\sim \nicefrac{1}{\lambda_{max}}$ coincides with the finest possible resolution of the network structures (this shed light on the previously enigmatic origin of the resolution limit \cite{Fortunato2007}, see below).
+The interpretation of the dendrogram at different $\tau$'s needs of the recently introduced theory of the LRG \cite{LRG}.
+It grounds on the fact that $\hat L$ --and specifically its eigenvalues $\lambda$ and eigenvectors $\ket{\lambda}$-- encodes the whole information about all the independent network diffusion modes (see Appendix \ref{LRGAp} and Appendix \ref{CDetection}).
+As shown in \cite{InfoCore} and \cite{LRG}, these modes collected in the operator $e^{-\tau\hat L}$ determine the clusters of nodes that are informationally connected at the time-scale $\tau$.
+Indeed, the LRG takes advantage of the fact that, varying the diffusion time $\tau$, the operator $\hat\rho(\tau)$ acts as a sort of ``scanner" of the characteristic network scales \cite{klemm2023}.
+Such mesoscopic scales can be detected by progressively integrating out smaller and smaller Laplacian eigenmodes and, consequently, the corresponding network structures as $\tau$ increases.
+For finite but large networks, the susceptibility $C(\tau)$, determines the existence of a resolution window where the different partitions of the network in clusters are relevant.
+The smallest possible network scale corresponds to the maximum eigenvalue $\lambda_{max}$: the choice of a diffusion time-scale $\tau\sim \nicefrac{1}{\lambda_{max}}$ coincides with the finest possible resolution of the network structures (this sheds light on the previously enigmatic origin of the resolution limit on the community detection field \cite{Fortunato2007}).
 Starting from this scale $(\tau'=1/\lambda_{max})$, one can consider progressively larger diffusion times integrating out smaller network eigenmodes up to $\tau\sim 1/\lambda_{gap}$, where $\lambda_{gap}$ is the smallest positive eigenvalue, also called Fiedler eigenvalue or {\em gap}, and monitoring the stability across diffusion scales of the partition of the network into clusters (i.e., defocusing microscopic details).
-This is related to the maximal characteristic network scale that is marked by the specific heat peak at long times $(\tau^*)$, beyond which it rapidly decreases to zero.
+This is related to the maximal characteristic network scale marked by the specific heat peak at long times $(\tau^*)$, beyond which it rapidly decreases to zero.